Job Openings

 Preferred Education and Experience:

 We are seeking candidates who can bring real-world engineering application to the classroom.
-Consequently, significant preference is given to applicants with professional engineering experience over those with solely academic or teaching backgrounds.
+Consequently, preference is given to applicants with professional engineering experience over those with solely academic or teaching backgrounds.

 Technical Qualifications: